janrito/janrito.github.io/_posts/2023-03-27-hyperloglog-in-sql.markdown

 description: Writing a Hyperloglog custom aggregate to perform fast cardinality approximations in PostgreSQL without using an extension
 ---

+I wrote a version of HyperLogLog cardinality approximation in SQL and PL/pgSQL.
+It can be faster than using `COUNT(DISTINCT...)` under the right circumstances and can be used with any Postgres database – even RDS – without elevated privileges.

 Yeah, yeah, yeah...
 This is too long, can you _[just show me the code!](#just-show-me-the-code)_ {:.side-note}